vinberg88/ubuntu/README.md

 everything from personal workstations to massive cloud infrastructures.
 Experience the full power of the Linux desktop on Windows.
 Ubuntu on WSL provides near-native integration, enabling WSL for business users to innovate with the Ubuntu ecosystem and manage mixed infrastructure with ease.
 Opt for Ubuntu
 Pro for WSL, a comprehensive subscription that provides turnkey security maintenance and enterprise support for Ubuntu instances in Windows, along with system management.
 Ubuntu on WSL are built for your enterprise and development - 2026

+Old Page for WSL and Desktops for Linux and Windows: https://github.com/vinberg88/opensuse

 Regards Mattias Vinberg - Stockholm - Sweden - Ubuntu -  windows - Build desktops for Linux via WSL - Canonical